 Cognitive-Behavioral Play Therapy

-Even parents will be able to benefit from this therapy.
+Even parents will be able to benefit from this cognitive therapy.
 It can be used to teach parents how to communicate with their children better by playing with them.
-It is a variant of cognitive-behavioral therapy that has helped out many children and families.
+It is a variant of cognitive-behavioral therapy that has helped many children and families.

 System Desensitization Therapy

-It should be noted that system desensitization therapy is often paired with exposure therapy.
-This involves the therapist exposing the patient to what they are afraid of.
+It should be noted that system desensitization therapy is often paired with cognitive exposure therapy.
+This involves the cognitive therapist exposing the patient to what they are afraid of.
 If a patient is afraid of spiders, then they may be shown videos or pictures of spiders and will then be tasked with going through their breathing exercises.
-It is a useful therapy that can change the way that people respond to the things that make them afraid.
+It is a useful cognitive therapy that can change the way that people respond to the things that make them afraid.